 These are painful yellow lumps found on or in the eyelid and are commonly accompanied by redness to the eye or eyelid and swelling.
-They are usually caused by a staphylococcal infection and often get better on their own, however sometimes it is necessary to release the puss, which should only be done by a medically trained person.
+They are usually caused by a staphylococcal infection and often get better on their own, however sometimes an antibiotic prescription given by your doctor is needed in order to clear the infection.
 You may be able to speed up the healing process – and relieve pain – using a warm compress.
 Soak a clean flannel in warm water then wring it out so it’s moist but not dripping and apply to the affected area.
 You can do this several times a day but be sure to use a clean flannel each time.

 Chalazion cysts, also known as meibomian or tarsal cysts, are small fluid filled cysts, typically 2-8 mm, found on the upper and lower eyelids.
 Chalazion cysts are fairly common and it is possible to have several at once.
 These cysts are caused by a build-up of oily fluid that is released by the meibomian gland found just below the surface of the eyelid.
 This oily fluid is used to lubricate the eye but can form a lump or swelling if the gland becomes blocked.
 Treatment is not usually necessary, however warm compresses can be used if they are sore.